 MeetCaregivers Can Help

 You might feel on your own, overwhelmed, and overworked.
 It’s essential to realize that it doesn’t have to be that way.
 Instead, we want to help you find the support you need and prevent caregiver burnout before it happens.
-Hiring a professional caregiver may be one option if your current employer lacks elder care benefits and you have more on your plate than you can handle.
+Hiring a professional caregiver may be one option if your employer lacks elder care benefits and you have more on your plate than you can handle.

 Hiring a caregiver with MeetCaregivers allows you to stay hands-on in your loved one’s care.
-Our qualified caregivers will carry out routine tasks throughout the day so elders get the one-on-one companionship they need.
-Plus, you’ll get access to helpful free tools like the Care Portal gives you access to your loved one’s care so you can track and monitor them throughout the day.
+Our qualified caregivers will carry out routine daily tasks, giving elders the one-on-one companionship they need.
+Plus, you’ll get access to helpful free tools like the Care Portal gives you access to your loved one’s care to track and monitor them throughout the day.

 - Choula, R. B., & Feinberg, L. F. (2012, October).
 Understanding the Impact of Family Caregiving and Work.
 Washington, DC.
 Retrieved April 19, 2019, from https://tinyurl.com/3hymnj68

 - Galinsky, E., & Matos, K. (2014, May 21).
 The Good News About Elder Care Benefits At Work.
 Forbes.
 Retrieved April 11, 2019, from https://tinyurl.com/5n98h2fw